 A valid passport is required for U.S. citizens traveling to Canada.
-If you are not a U.S. citizen, please be sure to have your required identification with you as well.
+If you are not a U.S. or Canadian citizen, please be sure to have your required identification with you as well.

-Airlines have varying policies on weight restrictions and checked luggage.
-Charges for one or more checked bags may apply when traveling domestically.
+Airlines have varying weight restrictions on luggage.
+Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
+Please note, you’ll need a small carry-on bag for your overnight in Kamloops.
 There may be times when you will have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on luggage.

 Clothing & Packing Tips

-Light, loose-fitting clothing that provides comfort when exploring the sights is essential for your tour.
-A sun hat, sunglasses and a sturdy pair of walking shoes or sneakers are recommended for sightseeing.
+We recommend packing light, loose-fitting clothing that provides comfort when exploring the sights.
+A sun hat, sunglasses and a sturdy pair of walking shoes or sneakers are also recommended.
 Hiking boots might come in handy, if you plan to do any extensive walking or hiking.
-It’s always a good idea to be prepared for any eventuality—a lightweight sports jacket and emergency rainwear are advised.
+It’s always a good idea to be prepared for any event—a lightweight jacket and emergency rainwear are advised.
 Restaurants are typically informal in this region of Canada.
-And remember to bring a small carry-on bag for your overnight in Kamloops.
+Remember to bring a small carry-on bag for your overnight in Kamloops.

 One of the most enjoyable aspects of traveling is the delightful variety of local cuisine—even if you’re not traveling far.
-After all, Canada contains some of the most varied food in the world, and your tour will hit many different historic regions.
-Most of their cuisine is well-known, but look out especially for delicious French, Acadian and indigenous influences.
+Most of the cuisine on this tour is well-known, but look out for especially delicious French, Acadian and indigenous influences.

 Canadian dollars will be the currency on your tour.
 You can find kiosks at the airport with good exchange rates, but the best way to change your money is simply by using an ATM.